BrianWill/japanese_vocab/README.md

 - Moving a rep up or down will also move all reps after it of the same story.
 - As a rule, two reps of the same story cannot be scheduled for the same day.
+- Holding alt while clicking up will move the rep up to the day after the prior rep of the same story (or to the first day if there is no prior rep).

 ## Story page